Trump issues belated well-wishes to China on holiday

-BEIJING (AP) — President Donald Trump has issued belated well-wishes to China for the Lunar New Year, the most important holiday in the world’s most populous nation.
+BEIJING (AP) — President Donald Trump has issued belated well-wishes to China for the Lunar New Year, the most important holiday in the world’s most populous nation, saying he hoped to work with his Chinese counterpart Xi Jinping to build a “constructive relationship.”

 Trump had been the only U.S. president in recent years not to have issued greetings when the holiday fell on Jan.
-28, triggering speculation in China as to whether it was an intentional slight.
+28, triggering speculation in China as to whether it was an oversight or an intentional slight.

-A statement from the White House late Wednesday said Trump wrote to Chinese President Xi Jinping wishing the Chinese people a happy holiday and saying he looked forward to working with Xi to “develop a constructive relationship.”
+A statement from the White House late Wednesday said Trump wrote to Chinese President Xi Jinping wishing the Chinese people greetings for the new year and the Lantern Festival that falls on Saturday.

-Trump has accused Beijing of unfair trade practices, criticized China’s military buildup in the South China Sea and accused Beijing of doing too little to pressure neighbor North Korea over its nuclear and missile programs.
+“President Trump stated that he looks forward to working with President Xi to develop a constructive relationship that benefits both the United States and China,” the statement said.

 Most Read Stories